Dr Ruth Ahnert, BA MPhil PhD (Cambridge)

 The Rise of Prison Literature in the Sixteenth Century (Cambridge University Press, 2013)

-With Sebastian E. Ahnert, Tudor Networks of Power (in progress)
+With Sebastian E. Ahnert, Tudor Networks of Power (under contract with Oxford University Press, in progress)

 Editions and edited collections

 Re-Forming the Psalms in Tudor England, edited by Ruth Ahnert as a special issue of Renaissance Studies, 29:4 (2015)